vduce/randa-kassis-website/public/interviews/essayistcritics/ec4.md

 Randa Kassis, founder of Ad Hoc, and intellectual Alexandre del Valle have written the following exchange for La Verità, addressing the central themes of the forthcoming Roman conference.

-<b>Del Valle: Randa, your foundation is convening an international conference in Rome tomorrow on the provocative theme of “The Right to Blasphemy.”
+<b>Del Valle: Randa, your foundation is convening an international conference in Rome tomorrow on the provocative theme of 'The Right to Blasphemy'.
 Several prominent Arab intellectuals—liberal, reformist, or branded as ‘apostates’, many of whom face persecution or death threats, will be in attendance.
 What message do you hope to convey?</b>

 Kassis: The organisation Ad Hoc, which I chair, identifies as secular, modernist, and pluralist.
 It is an international NGO headquartered in London, with branches in several countries.
 Our aim is to promote a modern civic culture in the Middle East and North Africa—one rooted in free thought, tolerance, and pluralism.

-Naturally, one of our principal goals is to support the development of progressive civil societies in which religion is separated from politics, in order to prevent the abuses and discrimination often justified in the name of “culture”.
+Naturally, one of our principal goals is to support the development of progressive civil societies in which religion is separated from politics, in order to prevent the abuses and discrimination often justified in the name of 'culture'.

-As for tomorrow’s conference, its primary aim is to protest against Islamic laws which—under the pretext of “defending the honour of Islam” and combating blasphemy, apostasy, or “offences” against the faith—are used to suppress religious and intellectual freedom, along with the right to freedom of conscience—employing fear and repression as instruments of control.
+As for tomorrow’s conference, its primary aim is to protest against Islamic laws which—under the pretext of 'defending the honour of Islam' and combating blasphemy, apostasy, or 'offences' against the faith—are used to suppress religious and intellectual freedom, along with the right to freedom of conscience—employing fear and repression as instruments of control.

 <b>Del Valle: Could you provide some concrete examples?</b>

 Kassis: Take the case of Asia Bibi, a poor Christian mother in Pakistan, sentenced to death for alleged blasphemy and left to languish in prison for years in a state of constant fear.

-Countless others—Christians, Druze, Sufis, free thinkers, secularists, progressives, minorities, and intellectuals—face imprisonment, persecution, murder, condemnation, or social ostracism under the same guise.
+Countless others—Christians, Druze, Sufis, freethinkers, secularists, progressives, minorities, and intellectuals—face imprisonment, persecution, murder, condemnation, or social ostracism under the same guise.

-While the phrase “right to blasphemy” may offend some Italian Catholics—and I understand why—it is not about promoting disrespect towards religion.
-Rather, it is a response to the persecution of free thinkers who are too often silenced by blasphemy accusations.
+While the phrase 'right to blasphemy' may offend some Italian Catholics—and I understand why—it is not about promoting disrespect towards religion.
+Rather, it is a response to the persecution of freethinkers who are too often silenced by blasphemy accusations.

 This accusation has become a rallying cry for radical Islamists—whether terrorist groups or fundamentalist regimes—aiming to banish all forms of freedom of conscience and thought.